Matron: Etymology

-The chief nurse, in other words the person in charge of nursing in a hospital and the head of the nursing staff, is also known as the Chief Nursing officer or Chief Nursing Executive, senior nursing officer, matron, nursing officer, or clinical nurse manager in UK English; the head nurse or director of nursing in US English, and the nursing superintendent or matron in Indian English, among other countries in the Commonwealth of Nations.
+The chief nurse, in other words the person in charge of nursing in a hospital and the head of the nursing staff, is also known as the chief nursing officer or chief nursing executive, senior nursing officer, matron, nursing officer, or clinical nurse manager in UK English; the head nurse or director of nursing in US English, and the nursing superintendent or matron in Indian English, among other countries in the Commonwealth of Nations.

 In England, matrons today "have powers over budgets, catering and cleaning as well as being in charge of nurses and doctors" and "have the powers to withhold payments from catering and cleaning services if they don't think they are giving the best service to the NHS."
 Historically, matrons supervised the hospital as a whole but today, they are in charge of supervising two or three wards.

 The chief nurse is a registered nurse who supervises the care of all the patients at a health care facility.
 The chief nurse is the senior nursing management position in an organization and often holds executive titles like chief nursing officer (CNO), chief nurse executive, or vice-president of nursing.
 They typically report to the CEO or COO.

 In the United States a matron is not a nurse, but a female assistant to males running a residential facility, like a camp, boarding school, or prison (see Other uses, below).

 The word "matron" is derived from the Latin for "mother", via French.

 History

 The title of matron was first used in the 16th century in the United Kingdom (UK) for the housekeeper role in voluntary hospitals.
 The radical reforms of nursing promoted by Florence Nightingale argued not just that nurses should be trained but that the hospital nursing staff and their training should come under the control of one senior nurse – the matron.
-The term Lady Superintendent was used in some hospitals in the late nineteenth century and the position was noted as one with great authority and responsibility.
+The term Lady Superintendent was used in some hospitals in the late 19th century and the position was noted as one with great authority and responsibility.
 Across the UK the pattern emerged in the late nineteenth and early 20th century in many hospitals, that the matron was the head of: the nursing service; the nurse training; and the hospital housekeeping and lived in the hospital.
 In some hospitals the matron was responsible directly to the institution's Board of Governors but in others the matron might report to a senior physician or surgeon.
 Matrons during this period were female.
 They were often seen as fearsome administrators, but were respected by nurses and doctors alike.
 The Nightingale model of matron was taken to other countries in the British Empire.
 Many matrons were active leaders in organizations advocating for the training and registration of nurses in Great Britain and Ireland: the British Nurses' Association (established 1887); The Hospitals Association registration committee (established 1887); The Matrons' Council for Great Britain and Ireland (established 1894); and the College of Nurses Ltd (established 1916).